afomer/music-party/README.md

 <p>

 ```
-Open listener.html with your favorite browser
+Open listener.html in your favorite browser
 ```
 </p>